Why Simple Sprains become Problem Ankles, and How To Tackle Them (So to Speak)…

-- Inability to weight bear directly after injury
+- Inability to weight bear directly after the injury

 - Hearing a pop or snap at the time of injury

-Most cases of simple ankles sprains resolve well with a gradual reduction of pain and swelling and improved function over a period of 2-3 weeks.
-Unfortunately not all sprainees are so lucky!
+Most cases of simple ankles sprain resolve well with a gradual reduction of pain and swelling and improved function over a period of 2-3 weeks.
+Unfortunately, not all sprains are so lucky!
 The sheer number of people spraining their ankles explains why there remains a substantial amount of people who do not progress well; and report recurrent instability, pain, swelling and impaired function well after 6 weeks post injury!

 The two most common causes of the development of a Problem Ankle are incorrect diagnosis and inadequate rehabilitation.